MFOSSociety/Option-chain-trading-helper/README.md

 ~- Select -> stock options-> symbol of choice -> The Year -> expiry date -> (CE/PE) in option type  (_example: stock options-> BHEL ->~ ~2019 -> 25-07-19 -> CE_)~
 ~- Download the CSV file~

+- run registration_window.py
+- specify the symbol, expiry date of contract, strike price, and check the checkbox for the desired option type (check for PE, uncheck for CE)

 - To Run:~

 `git clone https://github.com/MFOSSociety/Option-chain-trading-helper.git`